calvinckho/capacitor-jitsi-meet/ios/README.md

 2. npx cap sync

-3. In xcode, turn off Bitcode in the app target as well as the pod targets.
+3. In xcode, turn off Bitcode in the app target as well as the pod targets:

+   i.
 Choose the Project -> Targets -> Build Settings -> Enable Bitcode -> No

+   ii Choose Pods -> Targets -> CapacitorJitsiMeet -> Build Settings -> Enable Bitcode -> No

 4. Some users may need to use Swift 5 for the Capacitor target.
 In xcode, click on Pods -> Targets -> Capacitor -> Build Settings -> Swift Language Version -> 5